beeware/toga/docs/reference/api/index.rst

                                                                          length, usually rendered as a "spinner" animation.
  :doc:`Button </reference/api/widgets/button>`                           A button that can be pressed or clicked.
- :doc:`Canvas </reference/api/widgets/canvas>`                           Area you can draw on :doc:`DatePicker </reference/api/widgets/datepicker>`                   A widget to select a calendar date :doc:`DetailedList </reference/api/widgets/detailedlist>`               A list of complex content :doc:`Divider </reference/api/widgets/divider>`                         A separator used to visually distinguish two sections of content in a
+ :doc:`Canvas </reference/api/widgets/canvas>`                           Area you can draw on :doc:`DateInput </reference/api/widgets/dateinput>`                     A widget to select a calendar date :doc:`DetailedList </reference/api/widgets/detailedlist>`               A list of complex content :doc:`Divider </reference/api/widgets/divider>`                         A separator used to visually distinguish two sections of content in a
                                                                          layout.